WikiToLearn/Hives-Network/README.md

 # Hives-Network
 The Network of WikiToLearn Hives.

 > We believe that Open Education is great, and its development needs to be fostered.

-We work with open source/education enthusiasts to build WikiToLearn Hives so that students, teachers and researchers can build free educational material for the web and the tools that help this creation.
+> To achieve this, we work with open source/education enthusiasts to build local communities
+> so that students, teachers and researchers can build free educational material
+> for the web and the tools that help this creation.

 The WikiToLearn Hives Network is a network of local communities which promote the creation and sharing of free educational material.
-It also acts as a local "chapter" of WikiToLearn.
+It also acts as a local "chapter" of WikiToLearn, facilitating the participation of new contributors.

 ### Structure of a hive

 This structure is the basic unit for the local teams of WikiToLearn.

-* Hive leader: The point of contact with the rest of WikiToLearn project.
+* **Hive leader**: The point of contact with the rest of WikiToLearn project.
+* (optional) **Hive executive team**: A group of people who manage the hive.
+* **Hive **

 ### Every hive has: